samjain2907/Personal-Website/README.md

 Any addition or changes to it are very much appreciated!

-You are welocome to introduce even very basic changes to it.
+You are welocome to introduce even very basic changes to it which coluld be as small as solving some typos in the README.md or improving its content.
 You can also create new issues and start working on it.
 It would be beneficial for someone who is not yet introduced to using git and github.
 If you have solved some issues earlier try to leave it for someone who is entirely a beginner.
 Thanks!